 All posts by Jason Pedreza

-Data ingestion is the process of getting data from the source system to Amazon Redshift.
-This can be done by using one of many AWS cloud-based ETL tools like AWS Glue, Amazon EMR, or AWS Step Functions, or you can simply load data from Amazon Simple Storage Service (Amazon S3) to Amazon Redshift using the COPY command.
-A COPY command is the most efficient way to load a table because it uses the Amazon Redshift massively parallel processing (MPP) architecture to read and load data in parallel from a file or multiple files in an S3 bucket.
+Data ingestion is the process of getting data to Amazon Redshift.
+You can leverage one of the many zero-ETL integration methods to make data available in Amazon Redshift directly.
+However, if your data is in your Amazon S3 bucket, then you can simply load data from Amazon Simple Storage Service (Amazon S3) to Amazon Redshift using the COPY command.
+A COPY command is the most efficient way to load a table from S3 because it uses the Amazon Redshift’s massively parallel processing (MPP) architecture to read and load data in parallel.

-This post shows you how to easily build continuous file ingestion pipelines in Amazon Redshift using auto-copy when source files are located on Amazon S3 using a simple SQL command.
-In addition, we show you how to enable auto-copy using copy jobs, how to monitor jobs, considerations, and best practices.
+This post shows you how to build automatic file ingestion pipelines in Amazon Redshift when source files are located on Amazon S3 by using a simple SQL command.
+In addition, we show you how to enable auto-copy using auto-copy jobs, how to monitor jobs, considerations, and best practices.

 Overview of the auto-copy feature in Amazon Redshift

-The auto-copy feature in Amazon Redshift simplifies automatic data loading from Amazon S3 with a simple SQL command.
-You can enable Amazon Redshift auto-copy by creating copy jobs.
-A copy job is a database object that stores, automates, and reuses the COPY statement for newly created files that land in the S3 folder.
+The auto-copy feature in Amazon Redshift leverages the S3 event integration to automatically load data into Amazon Redshift and simplifies automatic data loading from Amazon S3 with a simple SQL command.
+You can enable Amazon Redshift auto-copy by creating auto-copy jobs.
+A auto-copy job is a database object that stores, automates, and reuses the COPY statement for newly created files that land in the S3 folder.

 The following diagram illustrates this process.

-• SQL users such as data analysts can now load data from Amazon S3 automatically without having to build a pipeline or using an external framework
+• Users can now load data from Amazon S3 automatically without having to build a pipeline or using an external framework

-• Copy jobs offer continuous and incremental data ingestion from an Amazon S3 location without the need to implement a custom solution
+• auto-copy jobs offer automatic and incremental data ingestion from an Amazon S3 location without the need to implement a custom solution

 • This functionality comes at no additional cost

-• Existing COPY statements can be converted into copy jobs by appending the JOB CREATE <job_name> parameter
+• Existing COPY statements can be converted into auto-copy jobs by appending the JOB CREATE <job_name> parameter

-• It keeps track of all loaded files and prevents data duplication
+• It keeps track of loaded files and minimizes data duplication.

-• It can be easily set up using a simple SQL statement and any JDBC or ODBC client
+• It can be quickly set up using a simple SQL statement using your choice of JDBC/ODBC clients.

 Prerequisites

-To get started with auto-copy preview, you need the following prerequisites:
+To get started with auto-copy, you need the following prerequisites:

 • An AWS account